-Apshawa Preserve - Green Loop is a 3.2 mile lightly trafficked loop trail located near West Milford, NJ that features a lake and is rated as moderate.
+Apshawa Preserve - Green Loop is a 3.2 mile lightly trafficked loop trail located near West Milford, New Jersey that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 Outstanding views and interesting ruins in this relatively unknown area Enter woods on white trail.
 After about 5 minutes you will see the green trail come in from the left, going down hill.
 Turn left here.
 Trail soon ascends on a woods road, then levels out for about a mile.
 You'll come to a pond and a large dam.
 Turn left staying on the green trail as it descends, follows a stream, passes some ruins and huge, rusted tanks, then crosses stream and continues on a woods road.
 Waterfalls on left.
 Pay attention here as trail leaves road to right and begins a steep climb, eventually reaching some outstanding overlooks.
 A short bushwack brings even more views.
 Trail then descends gradually, reaches a gravel road then turns back into the woods after a short distance, then crosses a stream.
 Eventually you come to an intersection with a yello trail.
 Stay left on the green, follow it to the white trail, turn right on the white and back to your car.